Anticipatory bail plea of Rehana who let minor children paint over semi nude body rejected

 Kabul Gurudwara-Jalalabad: ISIS terrorists from Kerala feature in the list again

 Taking strong objection to the incident, Justice Arun Mishra said that this clearly spreading obscenity.
-What impression will growing up children get of the entire culture of society, Justice Mishra observed while rejecting her anticipatory bail plea.
+What impression will be growing up children get of the entire culture of society, Justice Mishra observed while rejecting her anticipatory bail plea.

 On July 24, the Kerala High Court had rejected her anticipatory bail plea.
-Dismissing the plea, the court observed that it was not in a position to agree with the petitioner that she should teach sex education to her children in this manner
+Dismissing the plea, the court observed that it was not in a position to agree with the petitioner that she should teach sex education to her children in this manner.

-In her bail plea, the activist, while justifying her act had submitted that so far as children are concerned, they need to be imparted sex education and made aware of the body and its parts as well enabling them to view it as a different medium altogether rather than seeing it as a sexual tool alone
+In her bail plea, the activist, while justifying her act had submitted that so far as children are concerned, they need to be imparted sex education and made aware of the body and its parts as well enabling them to view it as a different medium altogether rather than seeing it as a sexual tool alone.

 Justice P V Kunhikrishnan observed that the petitioner has got the freedom to teach her children according to her philosophy, "but, that should be within the four walls of her house and should not be forbidden by law."

-The court also quoted verses from Manusmrithi and Holy Quran to explain the role of a mother in the life of children but directed the investigation officer to investigate the matter untrammeled by any of the observations in the order
+The court also quoted verses from Manusmrithi and Holy Quran to explain the role of a mother in the life of children but directed the investigation officer to investigate the matter untrammelled by any of the observations in the order.

 "The petitioner feels that, she should teach sex education to her children.
 For that purpose, she asks her children to paint on her naked body and then uploading the same in social media.
-I am not in a position to agree with the petitioner that she should teach sex education to her children in this manner", the judge said, resolving the contentions raised by the petitioner
+I am not in a position to agree with the petitioner that she should teach sex education to her children in this manner", the judge said, resolving the contentions raised by the petitioner.

-The allegation against Fathima is that she asked her children, a boy and girl aged 14 and 8 respectively to paint on her semi-nude body
+The allegation against Fathima is that she asked her children, a boy and girl aged 14 and 8 respectively to paint on her semi-nude body.

-In the video, she was lying semi-nude and her two children painting on her body
+In the video, she was lying semi-nude and her two children painting on her body.

-The video was shot by the petitioner and uploaded on social media
+The video was shot by the petitioner and uploaded on social media.

-The petitioner said she is teaching sex education to her children by uploading the video
+The petitioner said she is teaching sex education to her children by uploading the video.

-Earlier, the woman was also booked by police in Pathanamthitta district under the Information Technology Act and the Juvenile Justice Act on a complaint lodged by BJP OBC Morcha leader A V Arun Prakash
+Earlier, the woman was also booked by police in Pathanamthitta district under the Information Technology Act and the Juvenile Justice Act on a complaint lodged by BJP OBC Morcha leader A V Arun Prakash.

-The Kerala State Commission for Protection of Child Rights, which sought a report on the matter from Pathanamthitta district police chief, had also directed the police to register a case against the woman under various sections of the POCSO Act
+The Kerala State Commission for Protection of Child Rights, which sought a report on the matter from Pathanamthitta district police chief, had also directed the police to register a case against the woman under various sections of the POCSO Act.

 After the Supreme Court allowed women in traditionally barred age groups of 10-50 into the Sabarimala temple in September 2018, Fathima made an attempt to enter the hill shrine, but had to retreat following protests by Hindu activists and devotees.